Complete-Genomics/denovo_OLC/README.md

 8.48 for a global-mean baseline, but this was not sufficient to justify a standalone deployment.

-Two integrations were evaluated:
+Three integrations were evaluated:

 * **Rejected: global ML ranking.** Removing the globally lowest-scoring reads at the same 13.6% removal rate gave mean contig identity 94.30%, versus 95.05% for the graph-only filter.
 Accurate single-read identity prediction is not the same decision as selecting the read that harms a particular UMI.
-* **Supported: ML in the graph.** The graph structure and primary degree rule are preserved.
+* **Useful but secondary: ML in the graph.** The graph structure and primary degree rule are preserved.
 Only equal-degree vertices are ordered by predicted identity, removing the lower-scoring read first.
 On 3,000 held-out barcodes, the method retained the 13.58% removal rate and increased mean identity to 95.22%.

-An additional speed/quality experiment applied ML as an O(n) pretrim before the bounded O(n^2) graph.
-Removing the eight lowest-scoring candidates before graph construction reduced pairwise comparisons 54.7% and yielded 95.28% mean identity in that evaluation.
-This is a promising operating point, but it has not yet been validated across additional sample types; it should be treated as an evaluated candidate rather than an unconditional production default.
+* **Preferred: ML prefilter followed by the conflict graph (scheme B).** Before graph construction, ML removes the eight lowest-scoring reads from each candidate pool (capped at 25 reads); the unchanged graph then makes the final conflict-aware decisions.
+This reduced pairwise comparisons by 54.7% and yielded 95.28% mean identity, exceeding both graph-only filtering (95.05%) and ML tie-breaking (95.22%) in the same evaluation.
+The division of labor is
+  complementary: ML removes globally poor reads, while the graph identifies reads whose removal resolves a specific within-UMI conflict.

+Scheme B is the preferred evaluated operating point, but not yet an unconditional production default: it removes 24.48% of candidate reads versus 13.59% for the graph-only baseline and has not been replicated across additional sample types.

 ## Results